opennextjs/opennextjs-aws/README.md

 - Set the `CACHE_BUCKET_NAME` environment variable with the value being the name of the S3 bucket where the cache files are stored.
 - Set the `CACHE_BUCKET_KEY_PREFIX` environment variable if the cache files are uploaded to a subfolder in the S3 bucket.
 The value is the path to the folder.
 This is optional.
+- Set the `CACHE_BUCKET_REGION` environment variable with the value being the region of the S3 bucket.
 - Set the `REVALIDATION_QUEUE_URL` environment variable with the value being the URL of the revalidation queue.
 - Set the `REVALIDATION_QUEUE_REGION` environment variable with the value being the region of the revalidation queue.
 - Grant `s3:GetObject`, `s3:PutObject`, and `s3:ListObjects` permission.